-My climate conditions are chilly and wet in late winter, with a chance of snow/frost.
+The size, material, and placement of the container can affect how your plant grows.
+For example, my climate conditions are chilly and wet in late winter, with a chance of snow/frost.
 With this in mind, I chose large wooden containers like raised beds or wine barrel planters for my early seeds.
-The moisture can move through the wood (meaning the soil can draw from the moisture in the air or release excess) and the large size of the container means the soil will stay warmer for the seedlings.
+The moisture can move through the wood, meaning the soil can draw from the moisture in the air or release the excess.
+The large size of the container means the soil will stay warmer for the seedlings.

 Prep the Soil